 - The unwanted behaviour in a harassment claim must have the purpose or effect of violating your dignity or of creating an unpleasant working environment for them, whereas for indirect or direct discrimination this is not necessary.
 This unpleasantness can mean that, although the principles for calculating compensation are the same, the nature of a harassment claim can result in larger awards for injury to feelings.

 - Claims for harassment cannot be brought in relation to the protected characteristics of marriage and civil partnership or pregnancy and maternity (though such a claim could potentially be brought as sex harassment).
 Direct or indirect discrimination claims can be brought in respect of any protected characteristic.

 - In some cases, a claim for harassment can also be brought where an unrelated third party (for example, a customer) harasses you during the course of your work.
 This is not the case for direct and indirect discrimination.

 - There is a justification defence available for indirect discrimination.
-There is no defence to a claim of harassment.
+This is not an available defence to a claim of harassment.

-- Finally, harassment has become an increasingly hot topic.
-The Equality and Human Rights Commission have recently published a report stating that the scale of workplace harassment is disturbing and have issued new guidance calling on employers to take various steps including implementation of effective anti-harassment policies.
+- Harassment has become an increasingly hot topic.
+The Equality and Human Rights Commission has recently published a report stating that the scale of workplace harassment is disturbing and issued new guidance calling on employers to take various steps including implementation of effective anti-harassment policies.
 The rise of #MeToo and other high profile sexual harassment cases have also shown the damage a culture of harassment can cause to a business.
 These factors should ensure that dealing with harassment is a priority for employers even compared to other types of discrimination.